xpdAcq/xpdAcq/doc/usb_Running.rst

   .. note::

-    At **XPD**, area detector is running in ``continuous acquisition`` mode, which means detector keeps **reading** but only **saves** image when ``xpdAcq`` tells it to with desired exposure time.
+    At **XPD**, area detector is running in the ``continuous acquisition`` mode, which means detector keeps **reading** but only **saves** image when ``xpdAcq`` tells it to save, with desired exposure time.

     In short,

-    * acquisition time defines how fast is detector reading time, ranged from 0.1s to 5s.
+    * acquisition time defines how fast is the detector reading time, ranged from 0.1s to 5s.

-    * exposure time means total exposure time, which user defined.
+    * exposure time means total exposure time, which is user defined.

   Automated dark collection is enabled by default and it can be turned off by: